somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 {% capture breadcrumb %}{{ page.meta.breadcrumb | default: layout.meta.breadcrumb | liquify }}{% endcapture %}

 Welcome to [{{ site.url }}]({{ site.url }}).
-This website is owned and operated by {{ brand }} ("{{ brand }}," "we," "us" or "our").
-By visiting our website ("the website," "the site," "our website," or "our site"), using the {{ brand }} application ("the software," "the application," "our software," "our application," "our app," or "the app"), and/or accessing the information, resources, services, and tools that we provide, you acknowledge, understand, and agree to accept and adhere to the following {{ breadcrumb }} as stated in this policy.
+This website is owned and operated by {{ brand }} ("{{ brand }}", "we", "us", or "our").
+By visiting our website ("the website", "the site", "our website", or "our site"), using the {{ brand }} application ("the software", "the application", "our software", "our application", "our app", or "the app"), and/or accessing the information, resources, services, and tools we provide, you acknowledge, understand, and agree to accept and adhere to the following {{ breadcrumb }} as stated in this policy.
 Our Policy applies to all visitors, users, and others who access the Service ("Users").

-All third party trade marks are the property of their respective owners.
+All third-party trademarks are the property of their respective owners.

-Please read these {{ brand }} terms of service ("Terms of Service", "Agreement") carefully.
-These {{ breadcrumb }} govern your access to and use of the {{ brand }} services available at our website or through our application, and any updates, upgrades, modified versions, extensions, improvements and derivative works of the foregoing (collectively, the "Service").
+Please read these {{ brand }} Terms of Service ("Terms of Service", "Agreement") carefully.
+These {{ breadcrumb }} govern your access to and use of the {{ brand }} services available at our website or through our application, and any updates, upgrades, modified versions, extensions, improvements, and derivative works of the foregoing (collectively, the "Service").

 Our {{ breadcrumb }} is designed to provide transparency into our services and products, in a format that our users can easily navigate, read, and understand.
-We are dedicated to providing a fair and high quality service to you.
+We are dedicated to providing a fair and high-quality service to you.

 "Subscriber" is used to describe a user of a {{ brand }} Product who pays a fee to obtain enhanced features of that {{ brand }} Product.
 More information about subscriptions can be found on our [pricing page]({{ site.url }}/pricing).